eea/eea.eurostat.api.fme/doc/help/src/reader-feature-type-param.md

-# Reportnet 3 Reader Feature Type Parameters
+# Eurostat Reader Feature Type Parameters
 To access feature type parameters, click the gear icon on a feature type in the workspace.
 This opens the Feature Type Parameter Editor.

 ## Options
 ### WHERE Clause